 How much will it cost?
 In pubs and bars, a dram of single malt varies depending on the age and quality of the whisky.
 Distillery tours also vary in price, some are free, and many are under £15 and include complimentary tastings.

 3. Watch a film with a Scottish backdrop

 A driving route through Glen Coe.
 One of the filming locations for Skyfall.

 When the wild winter weather sets in, there are still ways to admire Scotland’s beautiful landscapes without braving the great outdoors.

-Get cosy with the classic cult favourite Trainspotting, filmed in Edinburgh, Glasgow and the remote Corrour Station in the Highlands.
+Watch the Outlaw King on Netflix, which explores the story of Robert the Bruce and was filmed in 45 stunning Scottish locations.
 Or, admire the Glenfinnan Viaduct in Harry Potter or the looming mountains of Glencoe in James Bond action thriller, Skyfall.
 Learn more about famous filming locations in Scotland.

 Where should I go?
 For a movie night like no other, head to one of Scotland’s quirky and unusual cinemas.

 How much will it cost?
 Just the cost of a DVD or cinema visit!

 Where should I go?
 Fall under the Christmas spell at this year’s European-style markets in Edinburgh and Glasgow, where you’ll find a magical whirlwind of twinkling lights, enchanting sounds, the smells of scrumptious treats wafting through the air, and lots of fun and laughter.